mahmoudimus/ac/docs/public/concepts/conditions.md

 ### <a name="addon-is-licensed-condition"></a>addon_is_licensed condition

-The `addon_is_licensed` condition will evaluate to `true` if and only if your addon is a paid addon and it is licensed.
+The `addon_is_licensed` condition will evaluate to `true` if and only if your add-on is a paid add-on and it is licensed.
 This condition can be placed on any Atlassian Connect module that supports conditions; it is not context sensitive.
 Here is an example of the new condition in use: